sourmash-bio/sourmash/doc/command-line.md

 Identifiers are constructed by using the first space delimited word in the signature name.

-One way to build a picklist is to use `sourmash sig describe --csv out.csv <signatures>` or `sourmash sig manifest -o out.csv
+One way to build a picklist is to use `sourmash sig grep <pattern>
+<collection> --csv out.csv` to construct a CSV file containing a list
+of all sketches that match the pattern (which can be a string or regexp).
+The `out.csv` file can be used as a picklist via the picklist manifest format with `--picklist out.csv::manifest`.

-<filename_or_db>` to construct an initial CSV file that you can then
+You can also use `sourmash sig describe --csv out.csv <signatures>` or `sourmash sig manifest -o out.csv <filename_or_db>` to construct an initial CSV file that you can then edit further and use as a picklist as above.
-edit further; after editing, these can be passed in via the picklist argument `--picklist out.csv::manifest`.

 The picklist functionality also supports excluding (rather than including) signatures matching the picklist arguments.
 To specify a